Sometimes, in your workshop or at home, you have something to hang.

-Ok, now that you can recognize what material your wall is built from and which tools you need to drill holes, you can determine which plug you need to use.
+Ok, now that you can recognize what material your wall has been built from and which tools you need to drill holes, you can determine which plug you need to use.

 Wall plugs for hollow bricks

-The first wall plug that you can use for hollow stones is the universal wall plug.
-The name “universal” explains itself, you can use this wall plug in many situations, such as with hollow stones.
+The name “universal” explains itself, you can use this type of wall plug in many situations, such as with hollow stones.

-When you use a universal wall plug, it is best to pay attention to the drill and screw diameter, as well as the length of the screw.
+When you use universal types of wall plugs, it is best to pay attention to the drill and screw diameter, as well as the length of the screw.

-Depending on the space available on the inside of the hollow stone, the plug will form a “knot” when the screw is tightened.
+Depending on the space available on the inside of the hollow stone, the plug will form a “knot” when you tighten the screw.

 The hammer fixing plug can be described as a combination of a plug and a nail screw.

-The advantage of this wall plug is that you save time with this type of plug by not having to screw.
+The advantage of these types of wall plug is that you save time with this type of plug by not having to screw.

 Wall plugs for drywall